 Individual courses are available to doctoral students from outside the Aerosol CDT and tier 2 partners as continuing professional development (CPD).

-Each course topic will be taught using research-based instructional strategies, for example Team-Based Learning (TBL) over two consecutive days at the CDT hub at the University of Bristol.
+Each course topic will be taught using research-based instructional strategies, for example Team-Based Learning (TBL) over two consecutive days, online via the CDT hub at the University of Bristol.

 The e-Training portal

 Prior to the in-class training intensive, participants will have access to the e-training portal.
 This will host directed learning resources including instructional videos, lecture slides, smart worksheets and reading resources.
 Participants should allow time to complete this pre-session preparation and will also have access to these e-training materials after the course.

 Dates and topics

 The core aerosol science training will cover the sixteen topics listed below.

 CAS 1.1 Size distributions, shape and concentrations